Ethocybin: Legal status

+Canada

+Ethocybin is not an explicitly nor implicitly controlled substance in Canada as of 2025.

 United States

-Ethocybin is not controlled in the United States, but possession or sale may be considered illegal under the Federal Analog Act.
+Ethocybin is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 Research

 Ethocybin, under the code name CEY-19 and along with 4-HO-DET (CZ-74), has been studied in psychedelic-assisted psychotherapy.